wolkenwelten/wolkenwelten-c/README.md

 ## Contributing
 As a Free Software Project any form of help you can give would be highly appreciated, be it testing the game, drawing nice artwork, coding that cool feature or telling your friends about this game.
-You have my gratitude :)
+You have my gratitude in advance :)

 ## Release Builds
 The newest binary releases are available over at this [projects website](https://wolkenwelten.net),